Dav1dde/BraLa/README.md

 --port                      the port of the minecraft server, defaults to 25565

---no-snoop                  disables "snooping" (= sending completly anonym information to mojang)
+--no-snoop                  disables "snooping" (= sending completly anonym information to mojang) --tesselation-threads       specifies the number of threads used to tessellate the terrain, defaults to 3.
+                            More threads: more used memory (each thread needs his own tessellation-buffer), more CPU usage, but faster terrain tessellation.

 --width                     specifies the width of the window --height                    specifies the height of the window